-USE MINIMUM NUMBER OF MAXIMUM NUMBER OF REQUIRED PARKING SPACES REQUIRED PARKING SPACES Assisted Living Facilities 1 space for every 2.5 Dwelling Units plus 1 space for every 2 employees 1 space for 2 Dwelling Units plus 1 space for every 2 employees on largest shift Independent Senior Living Facilities .85 spaces per Dwelling Unit 1 space per Dwelling Unit Mixed Use Buildings 1 Space per Dwelling Unit 3 spaces per Dwelling Unit RecreationalUses Mini-Golf, Batting Cage 1 per tee or cage 1.5 per tee or cage BowlingAlley 3 per lane 4 per lane Recreation/Fitness Centers 7 spaces per 1,000 square feet 8 spaces per 1,000 square feet Outdoor recreation fields 50 per field 75 per field Ice or Skating Rink 1 per 200 square feet 1 per 150 square feet utilize gross square footage whenever there is a reference to square feet
+USE MINIMUM NUMBER OF REQUIRED PARKING SPACES MAXIMUM NUMBER OF REQUIRED PARKING SPACES Independent Senior Living Facilities .85 spaces per Dwelling Unit 1 space per Dwelling Unit Mixed Use Buildings 1 Space per Dwelling Unit 3 spaces per Dwelling Unit Recreational Uses Mini-Golf, Batting Cage 1 per tee or cage 1.5 per tee or cage BowlingAlley 3 per lane 4 per lane Recreation/Fitness Centers 7 spaces per 1,000 square feet 8 spaces per 1,000 square feet Outdoor recreation fields 50 per field 75 per field Ice or Skating Rink 1 per 200 square feet 1 per 150 square feet

+\utilize gross square footage whenever there is a reference to square feet

 - iv) Handicap accessible parking spaces shall be provided in accordance with the American with Disability Act requirements. - All parking spaces shall be a minimum of nine (9) feet in width and eighteen (18) feet in length measured rectangularly and shall be served by aisleways of a minimum of twenty-four (24) feet in width to permit easy and smooth access to all spaces. - vi) All common areas and adjacent driveways shall be paved with asphalt material or cement and parking spaces shall be striped.
 Green or pervious pavers/pavement may be approved by the Board of Trustees provided they meet the requirements of the Fire Department and mechanisms for long term maintenance are provided.
-The use of gravel for parking lots shall be prohibited.

-vii) Mixed-Use Development Parking.
-When a mix of uses creates staggered peak periods of parking (see Table ####), the total parking requirements for the uses in a Development Plan may be reduced up to fifteen (15) percent below the Total Minimum Parking Requirements for all uses, provided a shared Parking Plan is approved by the [Township Trustees/Village Council] during Development Plan approval.
+The use of gravel for parking lots shall be prohibited. - vii) Mixed-Use Development Parking.
+When a mix of uses creates staggered peak periods of parking (see Table ####), the total parking requirements for the uses in a Development Plan may be reduced up to fifteen (15) percent below the Total Minimum Parking Requirements for all uses, provided a shared Parking Plan is approved by the Village Council during Development Plan approval.
 The shared parking plan must be based upon the number of originally required spaces for differed uses or facilities sharing the same parking area and documentation that the required parking needed for different uses at different days and times generally based upon Table ####.
-Parking spaces included in the shared parking plan must be distributed in a manner that provides parking spaces within a reasonable distance from all proposed uses as determined by the [Township Trustees/Village Council] during Development Plan approval.
+Parking spaces included in the shared parking plan must be distributed in a manner that provides parking spaces within a reasonable distance from all proposed uses as determined by the Village Council during Development Plan approval.
 Shared parking must remain under common ownership providing access to all users of the shared parking.
 If common ownership is not proposed, the Board of Trustees may require documentation of shared access agreements to be provided.